|Course code: 174005||Subject title: INTERNATIONAL PROTECTION OF HUMAN RIGHTS|

 Minimum mark required for passing the final exam: 2.5 points of 6 total points.

-The realization of the final exam of the subject will be face-to-face.
+The realization of the final exam of the subject will be face-to-face or online with webcam.
 Those students who do not take the final exam in person will not be qualified.